jrnl-org/jrnl/CONTRIBUTING.md

 If you find a typo or a mistake in the docs, please fix it right away and send a pull request.

 To edit the documentation, edit the `docs/*.md` files on the **develop** branch.
-You can see the result if you run `make html` (or `poetry run mkdocs serve` if on Windows) inside the project's root directory, then navigating your browser to [locahost:8000](http://localhost:8000).
+You can see the result if you run `make html` (or `poetry run mkdocs serve` if on Windows) inside the project's root directory, then navigating your browser to [localhost:8000](http://localhost:8000).

 The `gh-pages` branch is automatically maintained and generated after your changes are merged.
 You should never have to edit that branch.

 ### Recipes and external editors

-If you'd like to share a jrnl command line trick that you find useful, or advice on how to integrate a particular external editor, you may find it worthwile to add it to the ["Recipes" section](docs/recipes.md).
+If you'd like to share a jrnl command line trick that you find useful, or advice on how to integrate a particular external editor, you may find it worthwhile to add it to the ["Recipes" section](docs/recipes.md).

 ## Testing